An overview of taxonomy, legislation, regulations, and standards for automated mobility

 Standards extend definitions and language to technical implementations and enable performance and safety minimums.
 In the course of progressing maturity of a technology, a standard is typically approved through expert consensus by a recognized standardization body.
 It provides for repeated and common use, rules, guidelines, or characteristics for products or related processes and production methods, with which compliance is not mandatory.
 Standards enable interoperability.

 Legislation and regulations are issued by governments and define product characteristics or their related processes or production methods, including the applicable administrative provisions, with which compliance is mandatory.
 Regulations often make use of standards.
 Laws and regulations enable operability.

-We have visualized the content of this article in a graphic.
-Click on the graphic to open in a separate tab.
-The article is best read with the graphic open next it.
+We visualized the content of this article in a graphic.
+Click on the graphic to open it in a separate tab.
+The article is best read with the graphic open next to it.

-The German Federal Highway Research Institute (BASt) was the first in 2010 to publish a taxonomy for vehicle automation.
-The result of the activity was rather short-sighted as an equivalent to SAE level 5 does not exist in the BASt taxonomy—remember this was written three years after the DARPA Urban Challenge and one year after Google launched the project that is now known as Waymo.
+The German Federal Highway Research Institute (BASt) was the first to publish a taxonomy for vehicle automation in 2010.
+The result of the activity was rather short-sighted as an equivalent to SAE level 5 does not exist in the BASt taxonomy — remember this was written three years after the DARPA Urban Challenge and one year after Google launched the project that is now known as Waymo.
 BASt defines five levels as follow:

 Level 0: driver only (equivalent to SAE level 0).

 Level 4: completely automated (more or less equivalent to SAE level 4).